redis/redis-doc/topics/modules-api-ref.md

                                             void **dataptr);

-Like [`RedisModule_DictNext()`](#RedisModule_DictNext) but after returning the currently selected element in the iterator, it selects the previous element (laxicographically smaller) instead of the next one.
+Like [`RedisModule_DictNext()`](#RedisModule_DictNext) but after returning the currently selected element in the iterator, it selects the previous element (lexicographically smaller) instead of the next one.

 <span id="RedisModule_DictCompareC"></span>